mbabynames search ✿

 Darcy Victoria

-Darcy carries the meaning "noble and strong" while Victoria brings "victory".
+Darcy carries the meaning "dark one" while Victoria brings "victory".
 Said together, Darcy Victoria has both weight and warmth.
 Darcy is 2 syllables.
 Victoria at 3 adds length and rhythm.

 Darcy Katherine

-The meaning of Darcy is "noble and strong"; Katherine is "pure".
+The meaning of Darcy is "dark one"; Katherine is "pure".
 There is a natural balance between the two.
 Darcy is 2 syllables.
 Katherine at 3 adds length and rhythm.

 Darcy Daniel